Shaggy Shield Fern foliage

 (Photo courtesy of NetPS Plant Finder)

 Spread: 3 feet

 Other Names: Black Wood Fern, Shaggy Wood Fern

 A rosette-forming variety with a neat appearance, evenly toothed and lobed fronds on scaly stalks; attractive fiddleheads unfurl in spring; evergreen in milder areas; keep evenly moist, provides habitat and shelter for birds and bees

-Shaggy Shield Fern's serrated ferny compound leaves remain green in color throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Shaggy Shield Fern is primarily valued in the garden for its cascading habit of growth.
+Its serrated ferny compound leaves remain green in color throughout the year.

 Shaggy Shield Fern is an herbaceous evergreen fern with a shapely form and gracefully arching fronds.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.